pusacaspica/js-webgl-2d-polygon-morpher/README.md

 **To run the code**, you must download both files (both morpher.js and index.html), place them in the same directory and open the .html file.
 There you will have access to two shapes defined in the morpher.js code, a play button that plays the morphing animation and an animation speed controller.

-The animation runs on each Draw() function call inside morpher.js, which can cause the animation speed to vary depending on the monitor the project is running on.
+The animation runs on each draw() function call at a rate equal to a scalar value named "speed" times the amount of time between each draw() function call.
 The animation speed can also vary depending on the number of intermediate polygons calculated (i.e. the number of frames of the animation), which is controlled by a variable within the .js file.

 The correspondence between vertices of the two polygons is done completely manually.
 That is, the source and destination vertices are matched according to the order of declaration of the vertices of each polygon.
 Depending on the polygon, this can cause unintuitive transformations.